 RESTORE_MARK_KEY _userdata_stream_restored Redis string key used as idempotent marker.

-RESTORE_MIN_ROWS_TRIGGER 0 If >0 skip restore when candidate row count below threshold.
+RESTORE_MIN_ROWS_TRIGGER 0 If >0 skip restore when candidate row count is below this threshold.

 RESTORE_ON_EMPTY 1 Enable feature.